cabal-club/cable/readme.md

 `msg_type`    | `varint` | see fields below
 `circuit_id`  | `u8[4]`  | id of a circuit for an established path, or `[0,0,0,0]` for no circuit

-More fields follow after the `msg_type`.
+Message-specific fields follow after the `circuit_id`.

-Requests and responses all have a unique `msg_type`.
+Each request and response type has a unique `msg_type` (see below).

-Clients may experiment with custom message types beyond the ids used by this specification (where `msg_type>=64`).
+Clients may experiment with custom message types beyond the ids used by this specification (where `msg_type >= 64`).

-Clients encountering an unknown `msg_type` should ignore and discard them.
+Clients encountering an unknown `msg_type` should ignore and discard it.

 ## requests